Magic: A Fantastic Comedy: Plot

 In the second act, the Conjurer looks over his equipment in preparation for the event.
-Patricia enters and the two equivocate over the concept of truth, leaving Patricia less angry with him.
-Morris enters and leafs through the Conjurer's equipment, saying he knows how each trick works.
+Patricia enters and the two equivocate over the concept of truth, leaving her less angry with him.
+Morris enters and leafs through the Conjurer's equipment, explaining how each trick works.
 He presses the Conjurer about a trick where a goldfish is made to appear but is really just a sliced carrot, which the Conjurer confirms is true before performing the trick and producing a live goldfish.
 Morris is flabbergasted, but attempts to regain himself.
 Smith, Grimthorpe, and Morris argue about religion and Patricia leaves.
 When Morris tries to belittle him, the Conjurer begins to make the surrounding furniture move around.
 Morris accuses the Conjurer of playing cheap tricks to undermine his position in the argument.
 When the Conjurer makes the red light across the street turn blue and back again, Morris flies into a frenzy, unable to discern how the Conjurer did it.
 Grimthorpe gets Morris to bed and the Conjurer expresses remorse to Smith about having done the trick.
 Grimthorpe and Smith argue over religion once again.

 In the third act, Morris can be heard thrashing and babbling in his room while Smith, Grimthorpe, and the Duke attempt to get the Conjurer to reveal how the trick was done.
 They believe that if Morris is presented with a rationale, he will get better.
 The Duke tries to bribe the Conjurer, but he rips up the cheque and confesses that it was real magic.
 No one believes him and the Conjurer lambasts Smith for his unbelief and asks him if he even believes in God; Smith responds that he wishes he could believe.
 The Duke, Grimthorpe, and Smith leave.
 Patricia enters and asks the Conjurer how the trick is done.
 He derails the conversation and declares his love for her.
 He absentmindedly proposes to her and she accepts.
 She asks again how the trick was done.
 Somewhat defensively, he explains that he used to fake tricks and ultimately became able to control real demons.
 These demons attempted to seize control of him; he was able to wrest control back, but the demons still bother and taunt him.
 He explains that the room they are in is full of them.

 The Conjurer departs to the garden to ask God for help.
 When he returns, he says that he has come up with a convincing lie to tell Morris so that he will regain his sanity.
 When the group asks what the lie is, the Conjurer refuses to tell them because if he does, they will all choose to believe it instead of coming to grips with the idea that magic is real.
 The plan works and Morris becomes well again.
 The Conjurer says goodbye to Patricia, but she refuses his goodbye and thanks him for allowing the fairy tale to end by becoming true.